gbif/data-blog/.history/content/post/2026-01-21-rule-based-annotations/index.en_20260128153657.md

 2. Draws a small polygon around the suspicious location
 3. Restricts to the specific **datasetKey**

-By combining geographic, taxonomic, and dataset filters, you can create rules that are nearly as specific as individual occurrence annotations while remaining robust to `gbifid` instability and future legitimate occurrence coming from other sources.
+By combining geographic, taxonomic, and dataset filters, you can create rules that are nearly as specific as individual occurrence annotations while remaining robust to `gbifid` instability.

 ## Voting